-For the purpose of determining how to vote your shares at our 2007 Annual Shareholders' Meeting, a registered holder is deemed to have "direct ownership" over their Mannatech shares if they hold your original stock certificates directly in their name.
-This is typically evidenced by the receipt of all of our mailings directly from either us or from our transfer agent, Computershare.
+For the purpose of determining how to vote your shares at our 2008 Annual Shareholders' Meeting, registered holders are deemed to have "direct ownership" over their Mannatech shares if they hold their original stock certificates directly in their name.
+This is typically evidenced by the receipt of our mailings directly from us or from our transfer agent, Computershare.